 Muslim Recent UK Physics graduate 24 years I have been receiving therapy from Core Issues Trust on-andoff for the past two years.
 I would like to make it clear that I do not loathe myself for my same-sex attraction nor do I believe I was innately born with it.
 Even before speaking to them, I could identify the factors that I believe led to my current same-sex attraction; a harsh and distant father, early sexual encounters with my male cousins due to extreme segregation and frustration and a feeling of abandonment by other boys.
 I am very grateful to have someone like my CIT counsellor to speak to about my daily struggles in living in accordance with my beliefs.
-For those who suggest that this type of therapy is harmful, I would say-in fact-that withdrawing this therapy is harmful.
+For those who suggest that this type of therapy is harmful.
 Indeed, I would be extremely unhappy and distressed if I were to give in to my samesex desires.
 It is ironic that a society that prides itself on individual liberty wants to enforce its values on others.